firebase/flutterfire/packages/firebase_performance/firebase_performance/example/README.md

 1. Download `google-services.json` and replace the existing one in `android/app/` with yours.

 1. Gradle files already have the correct Firebase configuration so no need to change them.
-Remove the exisitng build files (`build/`) so that your own `google-services.json` will not be overriden,  and then run the app on an Android emulator.
+Remove the existing build files (`build/`) so that your own `google-services.json` will not be overriden,  and then run the app on an Android emulator.

 1. In a few minutes you should see data show up in your [Firebase Performance console](https://firebase.corp.google.com/project/_/performance).
 Click different buttons in the app to generate more data.